 When Boy Child was in year 3, they had to invent their own chocolate bar.
 The parents were invited in to try it.
 I got the invite.
 I put it in the diary.
 On the morning in question, I sent him in with the ingredients.
 And yet, I still forgot to actually got to the school for the tasting.
 I only realised when I left the house for the school run.
 I ended up crying over the other mums in the queue for pick up because I felt so bad.
 Boy Child was heartbroken.
 He eventually forgave me and I now put reminders in my phone for EVERYTHING.

-So that’s just a small selection of the mistakes I’ve made since becoming a parent.
+So that’s just a small selection of the mistakes I’ve made since becoming a parent, I haven’t even mentioned the time I let my 11 month old knock her baby tooth out.
 I’d love to hear some of yours (go on, don’t let me feel like I’m the only one!)

 Enjoyed this post?
 Why not pin it for later?